Guides

 Here's what most e-signature APIs miss: SaaS companies often need white-labeling at two levels.

 Level 1: Your brand.
 Signing emails come from your domain.
-The signing interface is embedded in your app.
+The signing interface shows your logo and colors.
+The whole thing is embedded in your app.
 Your customers never see the underlying API provider.

 Level 2: Your customers' brands.
 Each of your customers gets their own branded experience.
 Their users see emails from their domain, not yours.
+The signing UI shows their logo and color palette.
 Documents and templates are isolated.
 Usage is tracked separately.

 A property management platform, for example, might want Level 2.
-Each property management company on the platform sends lease agreements from their own domain (leases@acmeproperties.com), and their tenants never see the platform's brand at all.
+Each property management company on the platform sends lease agreements from their own domain (leases@acmeproperties.com), and their tenants see that company's logo and branding throughout the signing flow.

 An HR SaaS might only need Level 1.
 The signing experience is branded to the HR platform, and all their customers' employees interact with that single brand.